zaki-boop/Cloudflared-RDP-Tutorial-Free/README.md

 You can add add additional entries such as this below if you have multiple subdomains pointing to SSH, for example if you have multiple devices and have a separate ssh subdomain set up for each.

-Now, to connect, you just connect as normal, for example "ssh <tsmith@ssh.yourdomain.com>" in any terminal.
+Now, to connect, you just connect as normal, for example "ssh tsmith@ssh.yourdomain.com" in any terminal.

 ### TODO

-  [ ] Upload Templates
+  [X] Upload Templates
   [ ] Edit Final Section to Match Formatting